y-board/light-the-y/_modules/conditionals.md

 1. Make your board play a C note if Button1 is pressed, D note if Button2 is pressed, and E note if Button3 is pressed.
     * Hint: You can use a `while` loop inside your `if` statements to play the note for as long as you are holding the button.
 Use the same condition for both your `if` statements and your nested `while` loop.
 Set the duration on `speaker_play_note` to something small like 20ms.

-1. Invert the conditionals for our "red, yellow, green" light example above using `!` operators so that not pressing any buttons yields a green light, one button yields a yellow light, two buttons yields a red light, and three buttons turns the light off.
-Can you make it so it does this for all of the lights on the board at the same time?
+1. Use `&&` and `||` to chain conditions together so that if any one button is pressed LED1 turns red, if any two are pressed, LED1 turns yellow, and if all three are pressed LED1 turns green.
+Can you make all of the lights do this instead of just LED1?
+    * Hint: use a `for` loop inside of your `if` statements